 Back into a parts markup percentage

 Ideally, you’re making a 35% profit after covering labor, parts, and overhead.
-If your profit is below 35%, there are adjustments you can make to get there (you can learn more in our article on diesel repair shop profitability).
+If your profit is below 35% after covering those, there are adjustments you can make to get there (you can learn more in our article on diesel repair shop profitability).

-To achieve 35%, your profit on parts and labor actually needs to average 45%.
-That is due to overhead.
-After covering 10% overhead, you will come in at your target of 35%.
-If your profit on labor is higher than 45%, you can afford to make less profit on parts.
+To put it more bluntly, to achieve 35%, your profit on parts and labor actually needs to average 45%.
+That’s because 10% of what you bring in goes to overhead, and after covering that 10%, you will come in at your target of 35%.
+If your profit on labor alone is higher than 45%, you can afford to make less profit on parts.
 If your profit on labor is less than 45%, you will need to make it up on parts.
 Heavy truck shop parts pricing done right will keep your profit where it should be.

 Take care not to confuse profit and markup.
 If you need a 45% profit, does that mean you mark your parts up 45%?